-- Employees are responsible for paying all fees associated with coursework such as textbooks, supplies, registration, late fees and/or drop-add fees. - Employees who are enrolled in a tuition waived course and terminate employment with the University prior to the semester drop date, but continue the class, will be required to pay full tuition for that course.
+- Employees are responsible for paying all fees, including mandatory fees and those fees associated with coursework such as textbooks, supplies, registration, late fees and/or drop-add fees. - Employees who are enrolled in a tuition waived course and terminate employment with the University prior to the semester drop date, but continue the class, will be required to pay full tuition for that course.
 Reimbursement of tuition fees, paid by the department, will be in accordance with established refund percentage policies. - If an employee drops a course, but continues employment at the University, the employing department's budget will be reimbursed at the established refund percentage. - Tuition for graduate coursework exceeding \$5,250 is taxable and will be payrolldeducted.